Chymyst/chymyst-core/README.md

 This reaction is impossible to write using JoCaml-style syntax `reply x to f`: in that syntax, we cannot identify which of the copies of `f` should receive which reply value.
-We can do this in JoCaml:
+If JoCaml supported nonlinear input patterns, we could do this in JoCaml syntax:

 ```ocaml
 def f(x1) + f(x2) + g() =>